MicrosoftDocs/Virtualization-Documentation/tlfs.md

   Status code                      Error condition
   -------------------------------- ----------------------------------------------------------------------------------------------------------------------------
-  HV\_STATUS\_INVALID\_PARAMETER   The specified address space ID is not a valid CR3 value and the "flush all virtual address spaces” flag was not specified.
+  HV\_STATUS\_INVALID\_PARAMETER   The specified address space ID is not a valid CR3 value and the "flush all virtual address spaces" flag was not specified.
                                    One or more reserved bits in the specified address space ID (as defined by the x64 architecture) were set.
                                    One or more reserved bits within the flags register are set.
                                    All of the bits in the processor bit mask are set to zero, and the "flush all processors" flag was not specified.